parinp/FCND-Motion-Planning/README.md

 ## Objective: Path Planning

-The underlying objective of the given task in **README(Udacity).md** is to calculate the shortest path, in the form of waypoints, from a __starting position__ to a **goal location** while avoiding obstacles in the city which are provided in the form of a 'csv' file, **colliders.csv**  Using the  skills taught in the lesson, I have chosen and implemented 2 approaches:
+The underlying objective of the given task in [README(udacity).md](README(udacity).md) is to calculate the shortest path, in the form of waypoints, from a __starting position__ to a **goal location** while avoiding obstacles in the city which are provided in the form of a 'csv' file, [colliders.csv](colliders.csv)  Using the  skills taught in the lesson, I have chosen and implemented 2 approaches:

 **NOTE:** The following code is written in python